Mutual Exclusion

 }

-Every object in Java has an associated monitor which a thread can lock and unlock.
-Only one thread at a time can hold a monitor's lock.
+Every object in Java has an internal “monitor” which a thread can lock and unlock.
+Only one thread at a time can hold a monitor’s lock.
 A synchronized method or synchronized statement does an implicit lock at the beginning and an unlock at the end.
 An attempt to lock a monitor that is already locked causes the thread to wait until the lock is free (unless the lock owner itself is trying to lock again).

 By making the account responsible for managing its own synchronization we free the gazillions of threads that wish to use accounts from having to remember to lock and unlock themselves!

-synchronized (x) {
+synchronized (this) {

 }